apache/flink/docs/content/docs/concepts/glossary.md

 - all non-static, non-transient fields in the class (and all superclasses) are either public (and non-final) or have public getter- and setter- methods that follow the Java naming conventions for getters and setters

+Flink analyzes the structure of POJO types and can process POJOs more efficiently than general types.

 #### Process Functions